P403n1x87/austin/README.md

 ~~~

 with the same command line as Austin.
 This starts a simple HTTP server that
-serves on `WEBAUSTIN_HOST` if set or on `localhost` otherwise.
-The port can be
+serves on `localhost` by default.
+When no explicit port is given, Austin Web
-controlled with the `WEBAUSTIN_PORT` environment variable.
-If it is not set,
-Austin Web will use an ephemeral port.
+will use an ephemeral one.

 Please note that the `austin` binary should be available from within the `PATH`
 environment variable in order for Austin Web to work.